RiotRebellion/RiotRebellion/README.md

 - 👀 I’m interested in developing sustainable, scalable software and improvement developer's skills
 - 🌱 I’m currently learning design patterns, architectural principles

-I aspire to become a professional team lead developer
+I aspire to become a professional lead developer

 <!---
 RiotRebellion/RiotRebellion is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.